Now Trending: Employee Wellness Rooms in the Office

 Did you know that 92% of employed Americans confess that aspects of their workspace make them unhappy?
-As a result, businesses are taking extra measures to improve their workplaces, striving to create environments where great work happens due to employee satisfaction.
-Among new measures taken, companies across the country are taking employee health at the office into consideration by incorporating bookable wellness and mothers rooms to the office.
+As a result, businesses are improving their workplaces, striving to create environments where great work happens due to employee satisfaction.
+Among new measures taken, companies across the country are considering employee health by incorporating bookable wellness and mothers' rooms into the office.
 If you’re considering adding one or more of these spaces to your office, keep reading for inspiration and ideas for what you’ll need to get the job done.

 Health Rooms for Employees Feeling Under the Weather

 We've all been there.
 You're hard at work when a splitting headache hits.
 It’s not bad enough to convince you to go home, but with nowhere outside your desk to go and the fluorescent lighting making things worse, what else can you do?

 Rather than forcing employees to suffer through temporary illnesses or use valuable PTO, wellness rooms provide a third option.
 Wellness rooms are small, single-occupancy rooms that are bookable in the same way your formal conference rooms are bookable.
 Equip your wellness rooms with healthcare-grade seating, including a guest chair and a recliner so employees can close their eyes and rest when they’re not feeling well.
 We also recommend adding relaxing artwork and décor to the space, including a soft light lamp for those who need a mostly-dark room to relax.